Chanleang-GIC/quiz01/README.md

 # quiz01
-How to use :
+How to use :\n
-Step#1:
+Step#1:\n
-To use this program you have to go into the Landing page. step#2:
+To use this program you have to go into the Landing page.\n step#2:\n
-In the landing page, pick your option 1-8 step#3: each option will give to the link to the code corresponds with that option.
+In the landing page, pick your option 1-8\n step#3:\n each option will give to the link to the code corresponds with that option.\n

-Thank you
+Thank you\n
-Who did what?
+Who did what?\n
 1) First/landing page => Me
 2) User registering page ->Heang Chanleang
 3) User reset password page ->Me